Oakland, California 94619

 The Center is surrounded by 13 wooded acres in Joaquin Miller Park, and its architecture takes full advantage of that fact: Numerous floor-to-ceiling windows, a glass skyway, and a catwalk-like loggia hugging the exterior, really make you feel like you're up in the trees.
 The two main buildings, the Spees and Dellums Buildings, are linked at the second floor by the skyway, and at ground level by an amphitheater and a courtyard with gardens.
 Exposed ceilings, black floors, and architectural details in green glass, aluminum and blond wood create a smart, polished look throughout the center.

-Event spaces in the Spees Building include the Tien MegaDome Theater, where you can project your own slides, DVD, VHS, or PowerPoint presentations; a café, which provides a handy reception site; and a surround-sound planetarium featuring one of the world’s most advanced immersive visualization systems.
+Event spaces in the Spees Building include the MegaDome Theater, a café that provides a handy reception site, and a 242-seat planetarium featuring one of the world's most advanced immersive visualization systems.
 This allows them to take their audience on real-time jouneys to the edge of the known universe and back again.
 We were particularly taken with the idea of a celestial ceremony in the planetarium: Imagine getting married on a spot-lit stage beneath a 70-foot dome of gorgeous night sky thick with stars, while your guests sit spellbound in comfortable tiered seats.
 If you want to go all out, you can even make arrangements with the projectionist to create a sky that changes throughout the event.

 Another appealing ceremony option—and one that will give every guest a great vantage point—is the semicircular amphitheater surrounded by trees.
 This is a particularly appropriate place to mark an important moment in time, as the amphitheater also functions as a nifty clock.
 At the top level of the amphitheater, the Pleiades Courtyard stretches back to the Spees Building café.
 Together, the two spaces make a convenient indoor/outdoor spot for serving post-ceremony refreshments.
 After dining, guests will enjoy strolling through the adjacent EnviroGarden, designed to showcase native plants.